• Home

 The EMDR Process and Its Scientific Foundation

 EMDR may work in a similar way to the naturally occurring REM (Rapid Eye Movement) sleep, when eyes move rapidly from side to side as the brain processes the events of the day.
-Some research suggests that EMDR is effective because it forces the recipient to concentrate on another task whilst processing a distressing memory, and this gives the brain more work to do.
+Other research suggests that EMDR is effective because it forces the recipient to concentrate on another task whilst processing a distressing memory, and this gives the brain more work to do.
 If the brain is not giving its full attention to processing the memory, then the memory starts to become less vivid.
 This allows the person to distance themselves from the memory and enables them to remember the event in a more helpful and manageable way.

 Key Benefits